agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 Ugandans because they have implemented direct programmatic efforts of this kind to a greater extent.

-**re-write Claim**: Danish people are better off than Ugandans
+**re-write Claim**: Danish people are better off than Ugandans.

-**re-write Claim**: Danish people have a higher GDP per capita than Ugandans
+**re-write Claim**: Danish people have a higher GDP per capita than Ugandans.

 **Example-sub**: